verymeticulous/wikAPEdia/DD/Options-and-Derivatives-Analysis-by-Dan-Bren/2021-04-05-Hedgies-Did-Not-Buy-Deep-Calls-For-First-Time.md

 TL;DR: NEW DTCC RULES PREVENT HEDGEFUNDS FROM COVERING UP FTD'S WITH DEEP ITM CALLS

 Red crayons taste the best; change my mind.

+If you wanna read through DTCC rules https://www.dtcc.com/legal/sec-rule-filings?pgs=1 thanks [u/Darkassassin07](https://www.reddit.com/u/Darkassassin07/)

+Another theory that I've been pondering: if DTCC Rule 005 isn't in effect yet could the end of these deep in the money call purchases expiring 4/16/2021 have anything to do with the heightened volatility that comes with trading short term options.
+Perhaps inside 10 days is the no-go zone.

+Edit: Seems to be a lot or confusion regarding whether DTCC 005 is in effect and the truth is I don’t really know.
+What I do know is they didn’t just stop buying these Deep ITM calls for no reason.
+This is significant

+I will put out another post when I get home from work tonight with today’s updates but expect it on the later side.